ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](black_gamma.png)](black_gamma.png)

-A less obvious way is to 'posterize' the image will too few color levels, resulting in only one color being used, black.
+A less obvious way is to 'posterize' the image with too few color levels, resulting in only one color being used, black.

 ~~~
 convert  test.png  -posterize 1 -alpha off black_posterize.png